Maine Gambling Laws + Statutes

 Maine Gambling Ages - What's The Betting Age In Maine?

-Maine is very lenient towards its residents who like to gamble, which is great.
+Maine gambling laws are very lenient towards its residents who like to gamble, which is great.
 However, there is an easy way to throw all this goodwill away, and that’s by gambling underage.
 The legal age to gamble in the state is 21, and those who attempt to gamble under it leave themselves open to serious penalties.
 Let alone the fact that whichever facility catches an underage gambler will not only institute a lengthy ban, but seize all funds which the offender may otherwise be entitled to, they will probably inform state authorities as to what’s been happening.
 This could lead to steep legal penalties and even jail time if the perpetrator is over 18.
 There are things in life worth waiting for, and one is certainly the ability to gamble in peace.

 Places to Gamble in Maine